An extension for VS Code that provides intellisense for MSBuild project files, including auto-complete for

 PackageReference completion, you can disable the language service by setting

 false in your VSCode preferences.
 You will need to reload VSCode after changing this setting.

-You need .NET Core 2.0.0 or newer installed to use the language service (but your projects can target any version you have installed).
+You need the .NET Core runtime v3.0.0 (or SDK v3.0.1xx) or newer installed to use the language service (but your projects can target any version you have installed).